 If you've got a supported phone, you send away for a free SIM card from Xfinity, and then sign in once you've received it to activate your account.

 Xfinity Mobile also sells tablets (all iPad models) and smartwatches (all Apple Watches) in addition to other mobile accessories like cases and charging pads.
 You'll pay $10 per line per month for an Xfinity Mobile plan covering those devices.

 According to Comcast, if you transfer your number to another carrier, your Xfinity Mobile service will be automatically canceled.
 If you're on the By the Gig plan, you will only be charged for the data you used between the start of your billing cycle and the day you cancel your service.
 Unlimited users' total at cancelation will be pro-rated based on where they are in their billing cycle.

 If you're making payments on a device, you are responsible for any outstanding payments.
 However, if you keep at least one other Xfinity service (e.g. internet), you can continue to make payments if you don't want to pay the remaining balance up front.

 Is Xfinity Mobile worth it?

-It depends on your situation, but for some customers, Comcast’s mobile service seems like a solid value, especially for single users who want unlimited data, especially now that Xfinity throws in 5G coverage on top of its regular service.
+It depends on your situation, but for some customers, Comcast’s mobile service seems like a solid value, especially for single users who want unlimited data.
+The included 5G is just the cherry on top.
 Families would benefit from the multi-line discounts other carriers offer, though if some members of your family use less data, you can turn to Xfinity Mobile's by-the-gigabyte pricing.
-(Verizon and Sprint offer similar flexibility by letting you mix-and-match different tiers of its unlimited plan.)
+It's worth remembering that Verizon and Sprint offer similar flexibility by letting you mix-and-match different tiers of their unlimited plans.